-Your water receives an annual inspection to evaluate technical, managerial, and financial operational performance by the Mississippi State Department of Health and other state and federal agencies.
-All records from your water system have been transferred to, and are stored by, the Jackson County Utility Authority.
+Your water system receives an annual inspection to evaluate technical, managerial, and financial operational performance by the Mississippi State Department of Health and other state and federal agencies.
+The annual inspection for 2021 was recently conducted and the system was found to be in full compliance and received a perfect rating of 5.0.